fourjuaneight/resume/src/entries/work/2017-freelancing.md

 ---

-- Converted Figma designs into a live website using Gatsby.
+- Transformed Figma designs into a dynamic, user-friendly website using Gatsby.
-- Created small and reusable components for easy management and marketing.
+- Developed small, reusable React components for efficient management and marketing.
-- Integrated website with Contentful for robust content management.
+- Seamlessly integrated the website with Contentful for powerful content management.
-- Developed a design system for consistent and well-crafted visuals.
+- Designed and implemented a comprehensive design system for a consistent, engaging visual experience.
-- Enabled the ability to quickly publish new content and capture leads to grow the business.
+- Enabled rapid publishing of new content and lead capture, driving business growth.

 ## [YouArePreApproved](https://www.youarepreapproved.com)